Metaswitch/cpp-common/scripts/stats/README.md

  * `port` is a comma separated list of ports to connect to
  *  `<statname>` may be `client_count`, `connected_sprouts` or blank to query both at once.

-Each Clearwater component present statistics on a different ports - these are:
+Each Clearwater component presents statistics on a different port - these are:
  * 6666 for `sprout`
  * 6667 for `homestead`
  * 6669 for `bono`